STAFF

 Vocal Instructor

-Kimberly G. Harmon, Vocal Instructor, tours performing her Aretha Franklin tribute show, “Miss Kim as Aretha”.
+Kimberly tours the nation performing her Aretha Franklin tribute show, “Miss Kim as Aretha”.
 She has also regularly performed as lead vocalist with the Andrew Thielen Big Band and award-winning jazz guitarist, Cashmere Williams.
 Kim has enthusiastically taken on a leadership role teaching in the Alabama Blues Project’s after-school programs and camps.

 JOHN BULL